prydom/z170x-ud3-audioworkaround/README.md

 ## Why this works

 The below diff is the actual fix.
+This change causes Pipewire (and presumably PulseAudio since they are the upstream for these configs) to keep the headphone output in ALSA set to a volume level that is consistent with your master volume level.

-The udev rule and profile-set are just to maintain persistance when the upstream files are updated by your distro (https://archlinux.org/packages/extra/x86_64/alsa-card-profiles/ on Arch).
+The udev rule and profile-set provided are just to maintain persistance when the upstream files are updated by the distribution (https://archlinux.org/packages/extra/x86_64/alsa-card-profiles/ on Arch).

 ```diff
 --- analog-output-lineout.conf  2023-02-01 00:43:09.000000000 -0800